n-deleforge/tower/README.md

 # Changelog

-- 1.8 : NOT PUBLISHED YET, new menu, vibration added, wind spirit event removed, JS and CSS cleaning
+- 1.8 : New menu, vibration added, wind spirit event removed, more JS and CSS cleaning
 - 1.7 : End and special events removed to keep this version simplier, much JS rewriting and cleaning, CSS variables added and general cleaning
 - 1.6 : End to the game added with the 100th floor and some special events which can occurs
 - 1.5 : Core JS file added, a lot of fixes to make the game working better.